A complete guide to commercial property value in 2025

 Design with your ideal tenant in mind

 When you’re turning a blank canvas into a fully-functioning space for tenants, keep a vision of who these tenants may be at the forefront of your mind.
 Are you targeting scaling tech companies, established financial services providers or media agencies?
 Think carefully about their needs.
-For example, if your vision is a flexible office space where different businesses can connect and collaborate, then make sure you include a combination of open-place spaces and private, enclosed facilities (not to mention investing in a top-tier internet connection)!
+For example, if your vision is a flexible office space where different businesses can connect and collaborate, then make sure you include a combination of open-place spaces and private, enclosed facilities (not to mention investing in designing for hybrid work.
+The best results come from tailored environments that reflect the culture and rhythm of your target tenants.)
 Working with an office fit-out company like Interaction will result in a bespoke space that fully conveys your vision down to the finest detail.

-In our Guide to Opportunities for Landlords and Developers we outline the five key attributes that attracted high value tenants:
+In our Guide to Futureproofing your Real Estate Strategy we outline the five key attributes that attracted high value tenants:

 Find out more here.